marinsantiago/ConjugateDP/README.md

 # Random number generator for the Stirling-gamma distribution.

 The Stirling-gamma distribution is a heavy-tailed distribution that is the conjugate prior to the precision parameter of a Dirichlet process.
+It was introduced in the following paper:
+> Zito, A. Rigon, T. and Dunson, D. B. (2023) - Bayesian nonparametric modeling of latent partitions via Stirling-gamma priors, arXiv:2306.02360

+Please cite it if you use the package!

 The `ConjugateDP` package can be installed by running the following commands:
 ```r
 # If the devtools R package is not already installed